NxPKG/khulnasoft-docs/content/cache/concepts/cdn-cache-control.md

 An origin can:

-- Return the `CDN-Cache-Control` response header which Cloudflare evaluates to make caching decisions. `Cache-Control`, if also returned by the origin, is proxied as is and does not affect caching decisions made by Cloudflare.
-Additionally, `CDN-Cache-Control` is proxied downstream in case there are other CDNs between Cloudflare and the browser.
+- Return the `CDN-Cache-Control` response header which Khulnasoft evaluates to make caching decisions. `Cache-Control`, if also returned by the origin, is proxied as is and does not affect caching decisions made by Khulnasoft.
+Additionally, `CDN-Cache-Control` is proxied downstream in case there are other CDNs between Khulnasoft and the browser.

-- Return the `Cloudflare-CDN-Cache-Control` response header.
-This results in the same behavior as the origin returning `CDN-Cache-Control` except Cloudflare does not proxy `Cloudflare-CDN-Cache-Control` downstream because it’s a header only used to control Cloudflare.
-This option is beneficial if you want only Cloudflare to have a different caching behavior while all other downstream servers rely on `Cache-Control` or if you do not want Cloudflare to proxy the `CDN-Cache-Control` header downstream.
+- Return the `Khulnasoft-CDN-Cache-Control` response header.
+This results in the same behavior as the origin returning `CDN-Cache-Control` except Khulnasoft does not proxy `Khulnasoft-CDN-Cache-Control` downstream because it’s a header only used to control Khulnasoft.
+This option is beneficial if you want only Khulnasoft to have a different caching behavior while all other downstream servers rely on `Cache-Control` or if you do not want Khulnasoft to proxy the `CDN-Cache-Control` header downstream.

-- Return both `Cloudflare-CDN-Cache-Control` and `CDN-Cache-Control` response headers.
-In this case, Cloudflare only looks at `Cloudflare-CDN-Cache-Control` when making caching decisions because it is the most specific version of `CDN-Cache-Control` and proxies `CDN-Cache-Control` downstream.
-Only forwarding `CDN-Cache-Control` in this situation is beneficial if you want Cloudflare to have a different caching behavior than other CDNs downstream.
+- Return both `Khulnasoft-CDN-Cache-Control` and `CDN-Cache-Control` response headers.
+In this case, Khulnasoft only looks at `Khulnasoft-CDN-Cache-Control` when making caching decisions because it is the most specific version of `CDN-Cache-Control` and proxies `CDN-Cache-Control` downstream.
+Only forwarding `CDN-Cache-Control` in this situation is beneficial if you want Khulnasoft to have a different caching behavior than other CDNs downstream.

 Additionally, surrogates will not honor `Cache-Control` headers in the response from an origin.
-For example, if the `Surrogate-Control` header is present within the response, Cloudflare ignores any `Cache-Control` directives, even if the `Surrogate-Control` header does not contain directives.
+For example, if the `Surrogate-Control` header is present within the response, Khulnasoft ignores any `Cache-Control` directives, even if the `Surrogate-Control` header does not contain directives.

-## Interaction with other Cloudflare features
+## Interaction with other Khulnasoft features

 ### Edge Cache TTL page rule

-The Edge Cache TTL page rule overrides the amount of time an asset is cached on the edge (Cloudflare data centers).
-This page rule overrides directives in `Cloudflare-CDN-Cache-Control/CDN-Cache-Control` which manage how long an asset is cached on the edge.
+The Edge Cache TTL page rule overrides the amount of time an asset is cached on the edge (Khulnasoft data centers).
+This page rule overrides directives in `Khulnasoft-CDN-Cache-Control/CDN-Cache-Control` which manage how long an asset is cached on the edge.
 You can set this page rule from the rules section of the dashboard.

 ### Browser Cache TTL page rule

-The Browser Cache TTL page rule overrides the amount of time an asset is cached by browsers/servers downstream of Cloudflare.
+The Browser Cache TTL page rule overrides the amount of time an asset is cached by browsers/servers downstream of Khulnasoft.
 Browser Cache TTL only modifies the `Cache-Control` response header.
-This page rule does not modify `Cloudflare-CDN-Cache-Control/CDN-Cache-Control` response headers.
+This page rule does not modify `Khulnasoft-CDN-Cache-Control/CDN-Cache-Control` response headers.

 ### Other Origin Response Headers

 The origin returns the `Expires` response header which specifies the amount of time before an object is considered stale to the browser.
-This response header does not affect the caching decision at Cloudflare when `Cloudflare-CDN-Cache-Control/CDN-Cache-Control` is in use.
+This response header does not affect the caching decision at Khulnasoft when `Khulnasoft-CDN-Cache-Control/CDN-Cache-Control` is in use.

-### Cloudflare Default cache values
+### Khulnasoft Default cache values

-In situations where Cloudflare does not receive `Cloudflare-CDN-Cache-Control`, `CDN-Cache-Control`, or `Cache-Control` values, cacheable assets use the general [default values](/cache/concepts/default-cache-behavior/).
+In situations where Khulnasoft does not receive `Khulnasoft-CDN-Cache-Control`, `CDN-Cache-Control`, or `Cache-Control` values, cacheable assets use the general [default values](/cache/concepts/default-cache-behavior/).

 ## When to use CDN-Cache-Control